km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit0/writeup.md.md

-Ubuntu: Ubuntu is a type of Linux system that is very beginner-friendly and easy to use.
+**Ubuntu**: Ubuntu is a type of Linux system that is very beginner-friendly and easy to use.
 It can even be installed in the Microsoft Store, and so this method is the simplest and fastest way to start Bandit.
 I recommend this, and I will personally be using it while doing Bandit.